siamakn/temp-nomad-onboarding-workshop/docs/Module1/M1_1_RDM_with_NOMAD.md

 - **Planning**: Organize and manage data from the start of your project.
-- **Collection**: Use NOMAD's Electronic Lab Notebook (ELN) functionality for structured data documentation. *NOMAD CAMELS* enhances data collection by generating FAIR data directly from instruments.
+- **Collection**: Use NOMAD's Electronic Lab Notebook (ELN) functionality for structured data documentation. *NOMAD CAMELS* enhances data collection by generating FAIR-compliant data directly from instruments.
 - **Analysis**: Post-process and analyze data with *NOMAD Remote Tools Hub (NORTH)*, using tools like Jupyter notebooks for flexible data exploration.
 - **Preservation**: Keep data secure with NOMAD’s centralized infrastructure, or use *NOMAD Oasis* for local storage, offering flexibility for your preferred data storage solution.
 - **Sharing**: Share your data securely with colleagues.
 DOIs ensure data visibility and proper citation in publications.